-- Request-URI: The Request-URI names the domain of the location service that the registration is meant for (e.g., "sip:chicago.com").
-The "userinfo" and "@" components of the SIP URI MUST NOT be present. - To: The To header field contains the address of record whose registration is to be created, queried or modified.
+Request-URI: The Request-URI names the domain of the location service for which the registration is meant (for example, "sip:chicago.com").
+The "userinfo" and "@" components of the SIP URI MUST NOT be present.

+To: The To header field contains the address of record whose registration is to be created, queried, or modified.
 The To header field and the Request-URI field typically differ, as the former contains a user name.
-This address-of-record MUST be a SIP URI. - From: The From header field contains the address-of-record of the person responsible for the registration.
-The value is the same as the To header field unless the request is a third-party registration. - Call-ID: All registrations from a user agent client SHOULD use the same Call-ID header value for registrations sent to a particular registrar. - 1534 If the same client were to use different Call-ID values, a registrar could not detect whether a delayed 1535 REGISTER request might have arrived out of order.
+This address-of-record MUST be a SIP URI.

+From: The From header field contains the address-of-record of the person responsible for the registration.
+The value is the same as the To header field unless the request is a third-party registration.